 The CQC also perform hospital inspections that check standards and that we are treating patients with respect, involving patients in their care, caring for people safely and protecting them from harm.
 Inspections also look at staffing.
 These inspections can be unannounced inspections where the trust has no notice of the CQC visiting or themed inspections looking at particular areas.

 All trusts also now receive a comprehensive CQC inspection of services where a team of inspectors come for a longer period of time and look at all services across a hospital trust.

-Our comprehensive inspection took place in March 2017 and the results were published in November 2017.
+Our comprehensive inspection took place in March/April 2019 and the results were published in July 2019.

 Warrington and Halton Hospitals have been rated ‘GOOD’ overall by the Care Quality Commission, following their inspection in March and April 2019, with Critical Care awarded ‘Outstanding’ for Care.